The ESG Initiative at the Wharton School

 - Jessica Dong completed her MBA in 2019 with a concentration in Healthcare Management.
 She is a Resident Physician at the Zuckerberg San Francisco General Hospital, a public hospital with the mission of providing quality healthcare and trauma services with compassion and respect to all patients regardless of ability to pay.

 - Patricia Garza de Zamacona received her MBA in 2020 and graduated with concentrations in Business, Energy, Environment and Sustainability.
-She currently serves as an Investment Manager at SAGANA, an impact investing firm dedicated to growing companies that are solving the biggest challenges of our time.
+She currently serves as Head of Growth at Vinco, a mission-led, female-founded startup dedicated to helping companies empower their workforce via education benefits.

 - Trené Hawkins is a 2020 WEMBA graduate.
 In her role as Program Officer at the Robert Wood Johnson Foundation, Trené supports the organization’s vision of a “Culture of Health,” where everyone in America has a fair and just opportunity for health and well-being.

 - Saba Shafi is a 2017 MBA graduate with a concentration in Management.
-She is the Managing Director at the Advocacy Academy, a youth movement working to create a new generation of social-change leaders.
+She is the CEO of the Advocacy Academy, a youth organizing movement working to create a new generation of social-change leaders.

-- Suzanne Shaw earned her EMBA in Finance in 2020.
-She works in Investment Operations at the Asian Infrastructure Investment Bank, which is committed to improving social and economic outcomes in Asia by investing in sustainable infrastructure.
+- Suzanne Shaw earned her MBA in Finance in 2020.
+She is an Infrastructure Sector Economist and Project Team Leader in Investment Operations at the Asian Infrastructure Investment Bank, which is committed to improving social and economic outcomes in Asia by investing in sustainable infrastructure and other productive sectors.

 - Rachel Wolff graduated from Wharton with an Executive MBA in 2018.
 She is currently Country Director in Nepal for CARE, the global nonprofit working to save lives, defeat poverty and achieve social justice.